 10. Be Flexible with Sleeping Arrangements

-Being away from home, means a different beds and places to sleep.
-Likely your toddler be uncomfortable and unsure in the surroundings and want to sleep with you for comfort.
+Being away from home means different beds and places to sleep.
+Likely your toddler is uncomfortable and unsure of the surroundings and wants to sleep with you for comfort.

 You have a couple of options.
 You can let your toddler sleep with you or your other kids sleep with each other.
 We actually sleep with the babies and toddlers on vacation but not everyone can get good rest that way.

 Of course, if your accommodations have separate rooms such as an

 If you do not have separate rooms for sleeping you can be more creative with creating spaces for sleeping.
 Trips with Tykes suggests having the baby sleep in a closet or the bathroom.
 I admit I have used the closet in shared rooms at rental houses.

 11. Make the Room Dark